CDRT/docs/bios/settings/thinkcenter/cpu_setup.md

 <details><summary>C State Support</summary>

-"Select supported CPU power management status to minimize the idle power consumption of processor.
+Select supported CPU power management status to minimize the idle power consumption of processor.

 One of 6 possible options for C states: